 TOBAM may transmit an order to, or place an order with, a broker for execution.
-Counterparties are selected in accordance with TOBAM's Counterparty Selection Procedure.
+Counterparties are selected in accordance with TOBAM's Counterparty Selection Procedure included herein.
 In this regard, TOBAM may consider the following factors in the selection of a broker:

-- a) Access to alternative markets and execution venues; - b) Commission rates and prices/spreads; - c) Execution speed/latency; - d) Quality of execution and service, both historical and current; - e) Clearing and settlement efficiency and capabilities; - f) Risk profile, credit worthiness and reputation; - g) Any other factor relevant to the transaction.
+- e) Access to alternative markets and execution venues; - f) Commission rates and prices/spreads; - g) Execution speed/latency; - h) Quality of execution and service, both historical and current; - i) Clearing and settlement efficiency and capabilities; - j) Risk profile, credit worthiness and reputation; - k) Any other factor relevant to the transaction.